TheRemote/MinecraftBedrockServer/README.md

   </ul>
 </ul>

+<h3>Multiple Servers and Installation Paths</h3>
+<p>The server supports multiple servers at once.
+When you run SetupMinecraft.sh again pick the identical root path as any previous servers.
+The path structure of the scripts is $ROOTPATH/minecraftbe/yourservername which is why the "root" path SetupMinecraft.sh asks you for should always be the same.</p>
+<p>The individual server folder is determined by the "server name" you enter for your server.
+If it's an existing server the scripts will be safely updated.
+If it's a new server then a new folder will be created under $ROOTPATH/minecraftbe/newservername.</p>
+<p>Keep the installation the path the same for all servers and the script will manage all this for you.</p>

 <h3>Add systemd permissions (optional)</h3>
 <p>Some users track the Minecraft servers by the systemd service.
 If you are using the automatic daily restart feature the service will not show as "online" since restart.sh does not run as root so it doesn't restart the systemd service.</p>
 <p>To fix this add a line to your sudoers file (sudo visudo) like this:</p>